 To write a timed mode, you need to do two things:

-First, create a structure of type struct timed_mode_ops
+First, create a structure of type struct timed_mode_ops and fill out

 all of the required information.
 Use the DEFAULT_MODE macro in the initializer